WooCommerce Setup

 | WooCommerce URL | Your WordPress site URL (e.g. https://yoursite.com) |

-| Access Secret | A secret for securing API routes (auto-generated) |
+| Access Secret | A secret for protecting WordPress origin requests (auto-generated) |

 Click Test Connection to verify everything works.
 You should see a success message with your store name and product count.